-See our free vegetable, herb, and fruit plant guides for tips on planting, growing, and harvesting your most popular crops.
+See our free vegetable, herb, and fruit growing guides for tips on planting, growing, and harvesting your most popular crops.

-In May, enjoy new life!
-Attract hummingbirds to your garden.
-See our list of plants that attract hummingbirds and plants that attract butterflies.
+- In May, enjoy new life by attracting hummingbirds and butterflies to your garden!
+See our lists of plants that attract hummingbirds and plants that attract butterflies.

 - Celebrate a new season of flowers by planting window boxes!